LycheeOrg/LycheeOrg.github.io/docs/configuration.md

 ## Introduction

-Configuration is managed using a `.env` file.
-It probably exists already in your directory (Composer copies it from `.env.example` during installation), and you can go on with configuring there.
-But the file does not contain all options.
-Here, you can find all of them in a structured way and with instructions on how to use them.
-All of the options are optional, unless you would like to use some services.
+Lychee's core configuration is managed using a `.env` file.
+It probably exists already in your directory, but if not it can be created by copying `.env.example`.
+The options which are already included in the `.env` file should be sufficient to cover the necessary configuration for the vast majority of all use-cases and setups.
+Using other options than those included in the `.env` file should rarely be necessary.
+However, this page contains a more complete list of the available options, incl. some highly advanced ones, together with descriptions and default values.
 For non-core options (for example UI options), take a look at [Settings](https://lycheeorg.github.io/docs/settings.html).

 ### Base options